 - The department must maintain a separate bank account for Firemen's Insurance and Inspection Funds ("1% funds").
-No other funds shall be intermingled in the 1% funds account (including revenues generated from donations, fund raisers, etc.). - All activity related to the 1% funds account (receipts and withdrawals) must be recorded in a separate general ledger account. - The 1% funds general ledger account must be reconciled to the bank statement on a monthly basis by an individual independent of the check signers.
-All unidentified reconciling items must be investigated.
-The reconciliation shall then be reviewed and approved by someone independent of the preparer.
-Both the preparer and reviewer must sign and date the reconciliation.
-Bank statements and reconciliations must be retained for future reference. - The department must complete all required forms and submit those forms to the Association in a timely manner and in accordance with the Association's deadlines (including forms 202 Annual Budget Worksheet, 205 Local Board of Trustees (when applicable), 206 Annual Accounting, and 207 Compliance Self-Audit).
-Please note that Forms 201, 202, 205, 206 and 207 are ONLY available for online submittal.
-The department must maintain copies of the approved forms.
+No other funds should be intermingled in the 1% funds account (including revenues generated from donations, fund raisers, etc.). - All activity related to the 1% funds account (receipts and withdrawals) should be recorded in a separate general ledger account. - The 1% funds general ledger account should be reconciled to the bank statement on a monthly basis by an individual independent of the check signers.
+All unidentified reconciling items should be investigated.
+The reconciliation should then be reviewed and approved by someone independent of the preparer.
+Both the preparer and reviewer should sign and date the reconciliation.
+Bank statements and reconciliations should be retained for future reference. - The department should complete all required forms and submit those forms to the Association in a timely manner and in accordance with the Association's deadlines (including forms 202 Annual Budget Worksheet, 205 Local Board of Trustees (when applicable), 206 Annual Accounting, and 207 Compliance Self-Audit).
+Please note that Forms 201, 202, 206 and 207 are ONLY available for online submittal.
+The department should maintain copies of the approved forms.